wayock/grocery-list/README.md

 You’re in luck!
 The Grocery List web application is just what you need to keep track of your groceries.

 ----
+### How It Works

 The Grocery List is a web application utitlizing Node.js, Express, EJS, PostgresSQL, Sequelize, Javascript, CSS, Bootstrap, and HTML to create and share grocery lists.
 TTD is done with Jasmine to ensure the proper functioning of the application.

 To use The Grocery List, users must create a free account to view and create lists.
 Once the user is authenicated through passport, the user is then authorized to create, read, update, and view lists.
 The user can also create, read, update and delete grocery items on those lists.
 The list show view page displays the grocery items that have been added to that list.
 Items can be checked off once users obtain those items.
 When finished shopping the user can click "Delete Checked Items" to remove all purchased items from the list.
 The list is updated in real time by fetching the list data api from the PostgresSQL database every three seconds.
 Doing this ensures that the list is up to date if mulitple people are simultaneously using the same list to shop.
+Shopping for a surprise and need to create a private list?
+The Grocery List allows users to create both private or public lists.

 ----
+### Future Improvements

 If given more time, two things I would change about the application are:
 1. Use socket.io to update the app in real time instead of using the setInterval timer to update the api data.